rhevorn/shape/docs/DEVELOPMENT_PLAN.md

 Each change should include tests and documentation for its public behavior.
 Avoid landing all schema types in one large change.

-## Explicitly deferred
+## Deferred from v0.1

-The following are not v0.1 work: unions, nullable values, enums, literals, coercion constructors, time and duration schemas, URL/UUID/IP schemas, context refinements, JSON Schema, OpenAPI, struct tags, integrations, i18n, code generation, recursive schemas, and framework adapters.
+The following were not v0.1 work: unions, nullable values, enums, literals, coercion constructors, time and duration schemas, URL/UUID/IP schemas, context refinements, JSON Schema, OpenAPI, struct tags, integrations, i18n, code generation, recursive schemas, and framework adapters.
+The self-contained items in this list have since been implemented; see the README for the current feature surface.